adamkurth/cxls_hitfinder/docs/report.md

     │   │   ├── threshold.py
 ```

-The following is a brief overview of the files in the `pkg` module:
+Key Components of the `pkg` Module:
-- `__init__.py` is the initialization file for the Python module.
+-`__init__.py` initializes the Python module, setting up namespace and imports.
-- `process.py` contains the class responsible for most of the preprocessing of the data, including the generation of the labeled images and overlaying the peaks with the water background images.
+- `process.py` handles most of the data preprocessing, including image labeling and overlaying peaks with water background images.
-- `path.py` contains the dynamic path configurations for the datasets selected for preprocessing, training, and testing.
+- `path.py` manages dynamic path configurations for datasets across preprocessing, training, and testing phases.
-- `data.py` is responsible for loading the data and creating the dataset for the models using PyTorch's `Dataset` class.
+- `data.py` oversees data loading and dataset creation for models, utilizing PyTorch's `Dataset` class.
 - `model.py` contains the classes for the various models used in the project.
-- `eval.py` is responsible for evaluating the model's performance.
+- `eval.py` assesses the performance of the models.
-- `train_eval.py` is responsible for training and evaluating the model, but is not implemented in the project.
+- `train_eval.py` orchestrates model training and evaluation.
-- `pipe.py` contains the pipeline for the model, which predicts the parameters based on the images from the DataLoader.
+- `pipe.py` establishes the pipeline for model predictions based on `DataLoader` images.
-- `arch.py` contains the architecture of the models used in the project.
 - `functions.py` contains the miscellaneous functions used in the `pkg` module.

-**CLARIFY: Do we use `train_eval.py` in the project?
-Will we use `arch.py` in the project?**

 #### `waterbackground_subtraction` Submodule:
-The `waterbackground_subtraction` directory is a submodule from [waterbackground_subtraction](https://github.com/adamkurth/waterbackground_subtraction.git) under a refined branch called `simplified_for_hitfinder`, that contains code related to water background detection and analysis.
-The `finder` subdirectory includes code to analyze and estimate peaks using a three-ring integration technique.
-The following is a brief overview of the files in the `waterbackground_subtraction` directory:
+The `waterbackground_subtraction` directory is a submodule from [waterbackground_subtraction](https://github.com/adamkurth/waterbackground_subtraction.git) under the branch `simplified_for_hitfinder`.
+This submodule is dedicated to water background detection and analysis, crucial for accurate peak estimation using advanced techniques.
+Here's a breakdown of its structure:

 ``` bash
 waterbackground_subtraction/